Open-Hub-Community/Hack-This-Spring/frontend/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 ## 📝 Contributing

 Contributions are welcome!
 If you would like to improve the project, feel free to open an issue or submit a pull request.